kos00pas/ECE318_Documentations/Tutorial_5/Project.md

 # Download MySQL

-  1. Download MySQL from the official site: [https://dev.mysql.com/downloads/mysql/]
+  1. Download MySQL from the official site: [https://dev.mysql.com/downloads/installer/]
-  2. Choose the **Windows (x86, 64-bit), MSI Installer**.
+  2. ** you don't have to log in : there is a `No thanks, just start my download.` option
   3. During setup:
      - At **Setup Type**, select `Developer Default` to ensure all relevant components are installed.
      - At **Accounts and Roles**, set a **root password** and create a new **MySQL User**.